 New Mexico

 New Mexico is a unique jurisdiction in that it allows anonymous LLCs and has low state fees.
 The catch?
-Their corporations are taxed and the asset protection laws do not lead the nation.
-It has a spot for some, but isn't always the best fit.
+Their corporations are subject to taxation and its asset protection laws are not leading the nation.
+While it can be suitable for certain cases, it might not be the ideal choice for everyone.

 Arizona